Exact minimax risk for linear least squares, and the lower tail of sample covariance matrices: Exact minimax analysis of least-squares regression

-Let us point out that the OLS estimator $\lsb$ is minimax optimal for every distribution of covariates $P_X$ and noise level $\sigma^2$.
-This establishes the optimality of this procedure in a wide sense, and shows that the knowledge of neither of those properties of the distribution of $(X, Y)$ is helpful to achieve improved risk uniformly over the linear class.
-On the other hand, when some additional knowledge on the optimal parameter $\beta^*$ is available, OLS may no longer be optimal, and the knowledge of the noise level $\sigma^2$ may be helpful (this is for instance the case when $\beta^*$ is drawn from a Gaussian prior, as in the proof of Theorem~\ref{thm:ls-minimax} in Section~\ref{sec:proof-minimax-risk}: the optimal estimator is then a Ridge estimator, which depends on~$\sigma^2$).
+Note that the OLS estimator $\lsb$ is minimax optimal for every distribution of covariates $P_X$ and noise level $\sigma^2$.
+This shows in particular that the knowledge of neither of those properties of the distribution is helpful to achieve improved risk uniformly over the linear class.
+On the other hand, when additional knowledge on the optimal parameter $\beta^*$ is available, OLS may no longer be optimal, and knowledge of $\sigma^2$ may be helpful.

 Another consequence of Theorem~\ref{thm:ls-minimax} is that independent Gaussian noise is the least favorable noise structure (in terms of minimax risk) in the well-specified case for a given noise level $\sigma^2$.